IvanUkhov/blog/_drafts/2024-02-01-gradient-accumulation.md

             ]

     def apply_gradients(self, pairs: list[tuple[tf.Tensor, tf.Tensor]]) -> tf.Tensor:
+        """Apply the gradients according to the accumulation scheme."""
+        # Split the gradients from the variables.
         gradients, variables = zip(*list(pairs))
+        # Perform the initialization if needed.
         self.build(variables)
+        # Compute a scaling factor that will reset the accumulation gradients at
+        # the beginning of each cycle and do nothing otherwise.
         scale = 1 - tf.cast(self.iterations % self.accumulation == 0, tf.float32)
+        # Add the new gradients to the previous ones after scaling.
         for gradient, addition in zip(self._gradients, gradients):
             gradient.assign(scale * gradient + addition)
+        # Compute a scaling factor that will prevent the gradients from updating
+        # until the end of each cycle and do nothing otherwise.
         scale = tf.cast((self.iterations + 1) % self.accumulation == 0, tf.float32)
+        # Apply the gradients to the training variables after scaling.
         gradients = [scale * gradient for gradient in self._gradients]
         return super().apply_gradients(zip(gradients, variables))
 ```